 The Old Dominion Boat Club maintains a marina of 53 boat slips.
-Additionally we have a work float and 2 “Tee” docks.
+Additionally, we have a work float and 3 “Tee” docks.
 Members who are assigned slips are known as slip holders.
 Members who are not assigned a slip can make a reservation and request berthing at the ODBC.
 Members are assigned slips according to the rules set forth in the M & B Rules.
-This process is begun by getting on one or more of the various slip waiting lists.
+Getting on one or more of the various slip waiting lists begins this process.

 How to Get on the Slip List?
-Slip waiting list applications are kept at the bar in the M&B 3 ring binder.
-Simply request the form from a bar tender.
+M&B applications can be found on the M&B website or for your convenience, click HERE to obtain an application.
 Fill it out and enclose a $100.00 application fee for boats and/or $ 50.00 for other watercraft and leave it for the M & B Committee through the mail slot in the office.
 Being on a slip waiting list will enable you to sublease a slip if one is available.
 You can apply for either/both or all of the following waiting lists:

 What Happens to My Slip Application?
 Once the Committee approves your application by signing it:

 What Is a Sublease?
 If a slip becomes available for more than 1 week, the Committee can assign the slip to another member who has indicated an interest in “standing by” for an open slip for sublet.
 Sublease assignments are prioritized by the position of the member on the appropriate (large or small) slip waiting list.
 At the beginning of the winter or summer season, the highest person on the waiting list who has indicated an interest in standing by for a sublet will be assigned the slip.
 After the season begins, the subleases are assigned first come, first served.
 Please note that you will need to fill out a profile on Dockwa.com to obtain a sublease as of June 2018.

 What Are the Line Requirements to Secure a Boat in the Marina?
 M & B Rules require all boats moored in club waters must be moored with the appropriate size, load and length for their size boat, half-inch lines being the minimum for use by all boats.
 Visiting boat owners are responsible for using their own lines.
 As a courtesy to slip holders, any lines found in a slip are not to be used or tampered with so that when the assigned slip holder re-occupies the slip they do not have to adjust the lines.